Contents

 Opening Times: 24 Hours

-Starwork is located away from Nimman and Old Town and is next to the Superhighway, near to Big C supermarket.
+Starwork is located away from Nimman and Old Town and is close to the Superhighway, near Big C supermarket.
 You can get there easily by scooter or by a Grab taxi.

 Starwork is a super modern and well-designed coworking space with lots of ergonomic office chairs, proper desks and funky synthetic grass on the floor.